tsalb/lwc-utils/README.md

 See [Readme](https://github.com/tsalb/sfdc-lightning-service-components#dataservice-usage-example) for any Aura component usage.

-## Datatable Service (LWC)
+## Datatable Service (LWC @wire and imperative)

-Right now there is a sample using `@wire` with a reactive attribute.
+Two samples:

+1) An `@wire` child template component fed by a reactive attribute that emits events on success/error.
+2) An imperative callout using `async await` that uses promises in the returning tableResults.

 Parent relationships (1 level up) are working okay.
 It's safer to use formulas still, for now.

-It's possible to call this LWC service module with `async await` but that will be coming later.

 ![side-by-side](/readme-images/datatable.gif?raw=true)